dinbrca/devbay.net/site/sdk/guides/getting_started.md

 $request = new Types\FindItemsByKeywordsRequest();
 {% endhighlight %}

 Properties of the request object can then be assigned values that will be sent to the API.
+Note that you may have to create instances of other classes, such as [\DTS\eBaySDK\Finding\Types\PaginationInput](https://github.com/davidtsadler/ebay-sdk-finding/blob/master/src/DTS/eBaySDK/Finding/Types/PaginationInput.php), in order to build up a complete request.

 {% highlight php startinline %}
 // Assign the keywords.